funasoul/FunalabPorts/README.md

 * python/py-chainer  ...
 Portfile for chainer-1.18.0
 * python/py-filelock ...
 Portfile for filelock-2.0.7
 * science/cufflinks  ...
 Portfile for Cufflinks-2.2.1
 * science/samtools0  ...
-Portfile for samtools-0.1.19 (because cufflinks requires samtools-0.1.x)
+Portfile for samtools-0.1.19 (because [cufflinks requires samtools-0.x](https://github.com/cole-trapnell-lab/cufflinks/issues/14))

 ## How to use
 ### Use this project as your Local Portfile Repository